Skip to content

 Linux distributions

-These instructions were compiled and tested on an Ubuntu 20 server OS however any Linux x64 distribution should work provided the ASP.NET Core framework can be installed to it.
+These instructions were compiled and tested on an Ubuntu 22.04 and 24.04 lts server OS however any Linux x64 distribution should work provided the ASP.NET Core framework can be installed to it.
+We strongly recommend using an LTS long term support release of Linux in order to minimize business disruption of the non lts versions that need to be upgraded more frequently.

 Hosted linux